tido64/rainbow/doc/programming/cpp/sprite_sheet_animations.md

 There are three events that are fired during an animation's lifetime.

 * `Animation::Event::Start` fires when a stopped animation is started.
-Note that because animations are in a started state on creation, no event is fired.

 * `Animation::Event::End` fires when an animation is stopped.